darkfeline/dantalian/doc/user/tagging.rst

         :file:`bar`, :file:`baz` are all filenames.
 When referring to the filename of a :term:`link`, the filename is the last component in the pathname.
-For example, the filename of the link :file:`pictures/pic1.jpg`, the filename is
+For example, the filename of the link :file:`pictures/pic1.jpg` is :file:`pic1.jpg`.
+Each link
-        :file:`pic1.jpg`.
-Each link has exactly one filename.
+        has exactly one filename.

     link
         A directory entry pointing to a file.